-Family roadtrips, whether over busy holidays like spring break, the height of summer or for end-of-year festivities, can be made easier with preparation and these handy road trip tips.
+Family roadtrips, whether over busy holidays like spring break, the height of summer or for end-of-year festivities, can be made easier with preparation and these handy driving tips for road trips.

 When it comes to travel, if things can go wrong, they usually do.
 Do we agree that few things spoil a pleasant journey like car trouble, major congestion, unexpected toll roads or needless fines?